A volunteer organization dedicated to helping the stray, feral and barn cats of Prince Edward Island

 What is a feral cat?

-What is a trap-neuter-release (TNR) program?
+What is a trap-neuter-return (TNR) program?

 Why TNR?